JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 }
 ```

-Run the **iosApp** configuration from IntelliJ IDEA to make sure your app's logic is synced:
+Run the **iosApp** configuration from IntelliJ IDEA to make sure your app's logic is synced.

-![Final results](multiplatform-mobile-upgrade-ios.png){width=350}

-> You can find the final state of the project in two branches of our GitHub repository, with different coroutine solutions:
-> * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,
-> * the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE implementation.
+> For details on creating new emulators or running apps on physical devices, see [](build-and-run-kmp.md).
 >
 {style="note"}

+![Final results](multiplatform-mobile-upgrade-ios.png){width=350}

+## Final state of the project

+You can find the final state of the project in two branches of our GitHub repository, with different coroutine solutions:
+* the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,
+* the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE implementation.

 ## Possible issues and solutions